 - The main drawback is that your business and personal finances are not legally separate.
 This means that, if the business has debts or issues, any liability can be met from your personal wealth.
 This exposes you to more personal risk than other business structures, so may not be suitable for a high-cost start-up.

 How can we help with sole trader bookkeeping?

 If you operate a sole trader business, it is your responsibility to notify HMRC of your earnings, as well as pay all necessary taxes.
 Therefore, the following records must be kept and regularly filed in order to do this correctly:

-We can also help with the set-up of new Sole Trader businesses, providing you with a strong foundation to build your brand upon.
+Not only do we assist in bookkeeping and preparing sole trader annual accounts, we also help with the set-up of new sole trader businesses, providing you with a strong foundation to build your brand upon.

 At Hysons, we believe in tailoring our solutions to best suit the nature of your business.
-Our experienced partners and specialists will work on a one-to-one basis from initial consultation to delivery of reports to ensure your targets are being met and your accounts stay well managed, giving you one less thing to worry about.
+Our experienced partners and specialist accounting consultants will work on a one-to-one basis with you, from initial consultation to the delivery of reports.
+This ensures your targets are being met and your accounts stay well managed, giving you one less thing to worry about.

-To find out how your business could benefit from one of our bespoke financial services, contact Hysons, Chartered Accountants in Hampshire and book a free consultation.
+To find out how your business could benefit from our bespoke sole trader bookkeeping service, contact Hysons, Chartered Accountants in Hampshire and book a free accounting consultation.